huggingface/transformers/docs/source/model_doc/gpt_neo.rst

 Black, Stella Biderman, Leo Gao, Phil Wang and Connor Leahy.
 It is a GPT2 like causal language model trained on the `Pile <https://pile.eleuther.ai/>`__ dataset.

-The architecture is similar to GPT2 except the GPT Neo model uses local attention in every other layer with 256 window size so a token can only attend to last 256 positions.
+The architecture is similar to GPT2 except that GPT Neo uses local attention in every other layer with a window size of 256 tokens.

 Generation
 _______________________________________________________________________________________________________________________